WilliamQLiu/williamqliu.github.io/_posts/2019-05-06-ruby-intermediate.md

 If you dont't want to type `self.` in front of each definition, you can do `class << self`.
 Otherwise, it might be clearer that the method is static if you explicitly say `def self.some_method`.

+## Class Variables with `@@`

+`@@` before a variable name means it is a class variable, meaning one per class (i.e. this variable is shared across all classes).
+If you modify the variable in an instance of one, you modify the variable for all other instances and even child instances.
+You can access these variables in both instance and class methods of the class.

 ## Instance Variables with `@`

 In Ruby, we save an instance variable using the `@` syntax.
 All instance variables are private.
 In order